Is Kids2College available for distance education, homeschool families, and extra-curricular programs?

 Are all applicants accepted into the program?

 Although campus partnerships and physical curriculum are limited in supply, digital resources and program support are available to all applicants.
 Educators are encouraged to apply early, submit complete applications, and have full teacher support.

 Is there a curriculum training?

 Is the curriculum training a requirement?

 All participating educators are asked to complete one curriculum training, as a refresher or to learn new program updates, resources and requirements.

 If there is no nearby campus, can we still participate?

 Curriculum is the core of the Kids2College program.
-Where available, we partner schools/families with a campus or training center for a campus visit.
+Where available, we partner schools/families with a campus or training center for an in-person or virtual campus event.
 We also offer virtual campus tours online and program support for all participants.

 Why are the Pre- & Post-Surveys so important?

 Program surveys help show what the students are thinking about college/careers before and after the program, thereby helping us gauge and improve program effectiveness.

 What are the Supplemental Activities?

 The Kids2College curriculum includes optional supplemental materials to enhance what the students gain from each lesson.
 In fact, multiple Supplemental Activities help prepare students for their own presentation in Lesson Six.
 Supplemental Activities make great homework activities too!

 Do coordinators need to be affiliated with a campus?

 Local coordinators may be campus or training center personnel, or even staff of native corporations and other local business entities.
 Anyone interested in coordinating the program for their community is encouraged to contact ACPE and apply.

 Does ACPE cover the costs of transportation to a campus visit?

 In order to offer the program to more schools, all schools are asked to indicate on their application whether or not they can cover the cost of transportation to a campus visit.
 ACPE has limited funds to help with local transportation and unfortunately cannot cover high cost long distance travel fees.
 Rural schools are encouraged to seek grant funding and local or corporate donations to fund a campus visit if so desired.

 Who provides meals during field trips?